dwyl/learn-ios-development/README.md

 `iPhone` has _far_ more acvtive units than **any _single_ `Android` device** [explodingtopics.com/iphone-android-users](https://explodingtopics.com/blog/iphone-android-users)

+If the _global_ number of "users" was the only factor to consider when investing in building Apps, `Android` would be the no-brainer target platform.

 ## `Android` Dominates Emerging Markets

 The easiest way to understand `Android's` global dominance